romayengineer/android_control_server/README.md

 - Verify firewall isn't blocking port 3934
 - Confirm projector and client are on same WiFi network
 - Use adb port forwarding for testing: `adb forward tcp:3934 tcp:3934`

+### App Crashed or Force-Stopped

+Don't worry!
+The app includes automatic recovery:
+- Service automatically restarts if the app crashes
+- If you force-stop the app, just send a command and the server will auto-restart
+- KeepAliveJobService runs every 15 minutes to ensure services stay running
+- You can verify recovery by checking logcat for "Service started" messages

 ### Debugging with Logcat